-You may occasionally be contacted by a member of the central RaDaR team or the Rare Disease Group lead for your child/ward's condition.
-This may include invitations to patient information days, details of further research studies that your child may be eligible to join or requests to re-consent to RaDaR if any changes are made in the future.
-Any such contact will be pre-approved by the RaDaR Operational Management Team(OMT) before it is sent to you.
+You may occasionally be contacted by a member of the central RaDaR team or the Rare Disease Group lead for your condition.
+This may include invitations to patient information days, details of further research studies that you may be eligible to join or requests to re-consent to RaDaR if any changes are made in the future.
+Any such contact will be pre-approved by the RaDaR Rare Disease Committee (RDC) before it is sent to you.
 Occasionally, RaDaR may use an outside organisation to help prepare and send out these communications, especially when trying to communicate with a large number of patients at one time.
-Any outside organisation which is used for this purpose will be subject to a contract which sets out the limits of what they are allowed to do and will comply it information governance standard as required by law.
-Organisations contracted by RaDaR will be considered data processors, meaning that they will use your child/ward's personal information on behalf of RaDaR (the data controller) for specific purposes set by RaDaR.
+Any outside organisation which is used for this purpose will be subject to a contract which sets out the limits of what they are allowed to do and will comply with information governance standards as required by law.
+Organisations contracted by RaDaR will be considered data processors, meaning that they will use your personal information on behalf of RaDaR (the data controller) for specific purposes set by RaDaR.

-Your child/ward's pseudonymised data (data assigned a random number rather than your child/ward's name) may be shared with other researchers, including those from Universities and commercial companies, who are investigating their condition.
-Any such requests will be approved by the Renal Association, the OMT and the Lead Clinician of the relevant Rare Disease Group via a process which assesses the benefits and risks of the study for patients and which ensures that data is shared securely and in accordance with the law.
-Your child/ward will not be able to be identified or contacted by any of these researchers.
+Your pseudonymised data (your data assigned a unique number rather than your name) may be shared with other researchers, including those from Universities and commercial companies, who are investigating your condition.
+Any such requests will be approved by the Renal Association, the RDC and the Lead Clinician of the relevant Rare Disease Group via a process which assesses the benefits and risks of the study for patients and which ensures that data is shared securely and in accordance with the law.

+.
+You will not be able to be identified or contacted by any of these researchers.

-Will my child's/ward's kidney doctor know about this?
+Will my kidney doctor know about this?

 Yes.
-Their kidney doctor knows about RaDaR and can discuss it with you if you wish.
+Your kidney doctor knows about RaDaR and can discuss it with you if you wish.

-How secure is my child/ward's information?
+How secure is my information?

-Their data will be secure.
-Your child/ward's record will be given a unique identifier so that when analysis is undertaken the researchers will only know your child/ward's data by that number.
-They will not know any personal details.
-All RaDaR employees are carefully vetted and given security clearance according to their tasks.
+Your data will be secure.
+Your record will be given a unique identifier, so that when an analysis is undertaken the researchers will only know your data by that number.
+They will not know your personal details.
+All RaDaR employees are carefully checked and given security clearance according to their tasks.
 The Rare Disease Groups have signed a strict confidentiality contract with RaDaR in order to use it.